TheyCallMeLinux/Mounit/README.md

     -   `bye`: The bot will respond with "Goodbye <user>"
     -   `news`: The bot will respond with the Top headlines from Newsapi.org in the technology category
     -   `hackernews`: The bot will get the top stories from Hacker News
+    -   `!calc`: Performs a mathematical calculation using the eval() function.
+    -   `quote`: Sends a random quote from zenquotes.io.

 ## Requirements: